 Why do I make things?

-My picture frames were (mostly) designed to challenge the traditional dogma that the purpose of a frame is purely to enhance the contained picture and the frame should not make its own statement but should fade into the background.
+My picture frames were (mostly) designed to challenge the traditional dogma that the purpose of a frame is purely to enhance the contained picture.
+I believe that the frame should make a statement on its own, or in collaboration with the painting.

 For example, the sculpture on Wall Street called “Fearless Girl” is a strong statement in and of itself.
 The same is true of “Charging Bull,” also on Wall Street.
 But when the two sculptures are placed facing each other, there is a new, more profound message.

 A much less dramatic example of this is shown in my frame for Gail’s Six Flasks painting.
 In this frame the brass component extends in front of the painting and maybe suggests to the viewer that they are looking through a window at the flasks.

 This concept, that the frame makes a statement on its own, can also be seen in my rotated frame in which the edges of the painted canvas are not parallel to the edge of the frame, forcing the viewer to decide if the bottom of the painted canvas or the bottom of the frame should be parallel to the ground – for it cannot be both.

 I will leave it to the observer to decide if this enhances or detracts from the viewing experience.